3. Seth: The Initiator

 David Koresh was a most recent version of this American Tragic Tale.
 The continent is littered with Chosen men and women who were unconscious of their own Selves within which were also Selves beyond.

 In those times, what was once a gentle sun over a lush planet transforms to a brutal fiery destruction, ashes and cinders.
 We keep forgetting that the tyrants of the 20th century were often beloved of their people during their rise to power.

 Even after having spent time with this One Power, the cultural carrier of it never quite gets over it.
 Here, again from Lord of the Rings, is the character Bilbo who is still possessed by this collective Self:

-Europe too, is littered with the Chosen, the planet, really.
+Europe too, is littered with tragic redeemers and their people, the planet, really.
 To be Self-possessed as a leader of Self-possessed followers is a human complex, a Messiah Complex, which when not ritually contained takes on the guise of an institutionalized Military-Industrial Complex, something you can observe in the character Darth Vader and his Empire.
 His name was a hint that this is the dark side of the Father, I’ve heard George Lucas say in interviews.